Subsectors, Dynkin Diagrams and New Generalised Geometries: Introduction

 This distinction will prove to be important in constructing our new examples of generalised geometries.
 In a sense, we will simply reverse the orientation of the gravity line of some previously known cases.

 To this gravity line can be attached other nodes.
 For example, one could attach a node with a single line to the $p^{\text{th}}$ node from the right

-Schematically, this will add a generator of the form $\Lambda^p T \oplus \Lambda^p T^*$ to the $\GL(d,\bbR)$ decomposition of the adjoint, as well as generators which arise from commutators involving these.
+Schematically, this will add a generator of the form $\Lambda^p T \oplus \Lambda^p T^*$ to the $\GL(d,\bbR)$ decomposition of the adjoint.
 Such a term in the adjoint representation is related to a $p$-form potential in the corresponding gravitational theory.
 This pattern holds for zero-form and top-form potentials, for which there is no associated Dynkin node so one adds an $\SL(2,\bbR)$ factor, and also for more exotic fields such as the dual graviton of~\cite{Curtright:1980yk,west-conj,Hull:2001iu}.
+In the simplest cases, the adjoint representation from~\eqref{eq:p-form-diagram} will simply become

+though in general there will be additional generators which arise from commutators of these ones, and these must be analysed in each particular case.
 We devote appendix~\ref{app:examples} to exploring these patterns by means of several examples, with references to the literature as all of these examples have appeared before.
+However, the new geometries we will introduce in our main discussion simply have a diagram of the form~\eqref{eq:p-form-diagram} and a decomposition of the adjoint representation~\eqref{eq:p-form-adj}.
+Thus, even the most basic cases can lead to new examples and such patterns are useful for inspiring these constructions.